 In the Fox Building, 1303 W. Mount Royal Ave., Baltimore MD

 Meyerhoff Gallery: Naomi Natale, Katie Morris

 Decker Gallery: Sasha Backhaus, Angelina Prestel, Rebecca Rivas Rogers

 An opening reception will be held on Sunday.
 May 20 from 2-5pm.
 The exhibition will be on view through July 12, 2018, by appointment only.

 Project 1628 is a non-commercial gallery located at 1628 Bolton Street in the Bolton Hill neighborhood of Baltimore.

 For more information on the artist, click here.

-To learn more about NEW INC, click here.
+To learn more, click here.